WGEN-TV: Translators

 W38AA in Marathon and W39AC in Key West are listed as having WSBS-TV as their primary station, although in the past the two stations had retransmitted Miami CBS owned-and-operated station WFOR-TV (channel 4).
 Their respective digital companion channels W08ED-D (under construction) and W12DI-D are shown as having WGEN-TV as the primary station, and 12.1 is shown on WGEN's map as an additional channel for Key West (though only analog channel 21 is shown for Marathon).
 Because Key West and even Marathon are well within the broadcast range of both WSBS and WGEN, it is unclear why this would be necessary (or in Key West, useful at all), given the total flatness of the terrain and water and the complete lack of other obstructions like tall buildings.
 The only advantage for WSBS is to continue to be seen on analog television.

 All translator stations are owned by Mapale (from the Colombian music genre Mapalé) as they have always been.
 Digital stations (ending in -D, -LD, or -CD) may use virtual channel 8.1 as the main station does, or may use their physical (RF) channel numbers as their virtual channel.
 The -CA or -CD suffixes indicate Class A protection from other stations.

 On April 13, 2017, the Federal Communications Commission (FCC) announced that WDLP-CD was a successful bidder in the spectrum auction, and would be surrendering its license in exchange for $3,673,224.
 Mapale LLC surrendered WDLP-CD's license to the FCC for cancellation on June 5, 2017.

 W24DE-D's license was cancelled by the FCC on March 12, 2020.
+W08ED-D's license was surrendered to the FCC and cancelled on May 24, 2023.
+W21CL-D's license was surrendered to the FCC and cancelled on July 7, 2023.